prometheus-community/helm-charts/charts/prometheus-elasticsearch-exporter/README.md

 ### To 4.0.0

 While migrating the chart from `stable/elasticsearch-exporter` it was renamed to `prometheus-elasticsearch-exporter`.
-If you want to upgrade from a previous version you can set `fullnameOverride` and `nameOverride` to so that the deployment keeps the same name.
+If you want to upgrade from a previous version and you need to keep the old resource names (`Service`, `Deployment`, etc) you can set `fullnameOverride` and `nameOverride` to do so.

 The example below shows how those values should be set for a `my-exporter` release of the previous chart.